top of page

 If I sign up as a voter, am I officially voting "yes" on a union, or do I have to commit to doing so?

 No!
 If you sign up on our mailing list as a voter, you are counted among your fellow graduate students who think this should be brought to an official vote.
-We need approximately 400 graduate students interested in holding a vote to unionize (who hopefully would intend to vote ‘yes’ but are not bound to do so) in order for us to move forward with our parent union.
+We need approximately 50% of graduate students interested in holding a vote to unionize (who hopefully would intend to vote ‘yes’ but are not bound to do so) to sign up on physical petitions to be able to hold the unionization vote.
+Joining the mailing list will allow you to keep updated on where you can find these petitions.

 Can I get more involved in Graduate Student Voices' unionizing efforts?